leanprover/theorem_proving_in_lean4/type_classes.md

 -- Inhabited.default : {a : Type u} → [self : Inhabited a] → a
 # end Ex
 ```
-Note `Inhabited.default` doesn't have any explicit argument.
+Note `Inhabited.default` doesn't have any explicit argument, it only has an implicit Type.

 An element of the class ``Inhabited a`` is simply an expression of the form ``Inhabited.mk x``, for some element ``x : a``.
 The projection ``Inhabited.default`` will allow us to "extract" such an element of ``a`` from an element of ``Inhabited a``.
 Now we populate the class with some instances:

+BUGBUG: what does "element" mean?
+Is this a synonym for "instance"?
+Then please use "instance" to
+reduce # terms used.

 ```lean
 # namespace Ex